 The best things about puppies are that they are exceptionally cute, they are genuinely enthusiastic about everything life has to offer, and they are so much fun to be around.
 The biggest challenge with puppies is that they have so much energy and are so uncontrollably happy about EVERYTHING, that they do not act appropriately all the time.
 If you want to reign in their energy and keep them focused, training and exercise is the way to go.

 Muddy Paws takes on lots of puppies as clients.
 Through dog socialization, puppies learn ‘the ropes’ from the seasoned dogs and it is very cool to witness.
 A human can tell a puppy repeatedly to stop biting them (those nail-like teeth hurt!) and eventually the puppy will stop the unwanted behavior.
 If a dog ‘tells’ a puppy to stop doing something, the puppy will (almost always) stop the unwanted behavior immediately!
 The puppy learns quickly that if the bite causes pain, the other dog will not play with him anymore.
 Of course, they do not want the fun to end, so they learn biting etiquette quickly.
-It is so incredible to see and yet another reason we encourage dogs walking in groups.
+This is an incredible thing to see and yet another reason we encourage walking dogs in small groups.

 If you are looking specifically for solo walks, we would love to discuss your dog’s needs to see if we are a good fit.
 Since pet care is very specific, we would need more information to make a definite decision.